Morphological evolution of a semiconductor surface driven by irradiation-induced anisotropic plastic flow: Introduction

-Common to all models is the understanding that ion implantation --- or the resulting collision cascade --- is ultimately responsible for all of the physics relating to pattern formation: erosion, redistribution, stresses, and fluidity \cite{chan-chason-JAP-2007,liedke-thesis-2011,munoz-garcia-etal-MSER-2014,NorrisAziz_predictivemodel,cuerno-kim-JAP-2020-perspective}.
-As irradiation drives surface evolution, the localized fluence of radiation received by the amorphous layer through the deformed free surface varies with the surface geometry.
-This produces a complex, multilateral coupling between the influence of the collision cascade, the free interface, and the amorphous layer's fluid-like dynamics, regardless of the exact, underlying theoretical model.
-Contributing to the difficulty of developing a unifying model of ion-induced pattern formation, the collision cascade shape depends greatly on ion and target species, and energy \cite{srim-2000.40,ziegler-biersack-littmark-1985-SRIM,chan-chason-JAP-2007,liedke-thesis-2011,NorrisAziz_predictivemodel}, although only weakly on irradiation angle \cite{hossain-etal-JAP-2012,harrison-bradley-PRB-2014}.
+However, common to all theoretical models is the understanding that the collision cascade initiated by ion implantation is ultimately responsible for the physics underlying pattern formation in irradiated semiconductors, including stress production and relaxation by ion-enhanced fluidity \cite{chan-chason-JAP-2007,liedke-thesis-2011,munoz-garcia-etal-MSER-2014,NorrisAziz_predictivemodel,cuerno-kim-JAP-2020-perspective}, and even phase change \cite{hofsass-bobes-zhang-JAP-2016,evans-norris-JEM-2024}.
+Naturally, the total ion flux directed at the irradiated surface is widely understood as an important experimental parameter in all theoretical models.
+As irradiation drives surface evolution, the local ion flux experienced by a particular region within the amorphous layer varies with the surface geometry, in part due to \textit{geometric flux dilution} \cite{norris-etal-SREP-2017}.
+This nonuniform ion flux is expected to lead to a spatial distribution of stress and fluidity \cite{kalyanasundaram-AM-2006,chan-chason-JVSTA-2008,moreno-barrado-etal-PRB-2015,munoz-garcia-etal-PRB-2019,evans-heyen-PRE-2026}, producing a multilateral coupling between the influence of the collision cascade, the free interface, and the amorphous layer's fluid-like dynamics.
+Accounting for this nonuniformity constitutes a large portion of our model development.